survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 * `app.js     3.06 kB  0[emitted]  app` - Name of the generated asset, size, the ids of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.
 * `index.html  180 bytes  [emitted]` - Another generated asset that was emitted by the process.
 * `[0] ./app/component.js 135 bytes {0} [built]` - The id of the entry asset, name, size, entry chunk id, the way it was generated.
-* `Child html-webpack-plugin for "index.html":` - This is plugin related output.
+* `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
 In this case *html-webpack-plugin* is doing output of its own.

 Examine the output below `build/`.
 If you look closely, you can see the same ids within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On macOS `open ./build/index.html` works.